 While it’s perfectly normal to sweat in hot weather, during strenuous activities, and in response to certain situations, it’s not normal to sweat excessively for no apparent reason.
 Approximately 2 – 3% of Americans suffer from excessive sweating, which is known as hyperhidrosis.
 These individuals are most likely to experience excessive wetness in the underarms, palms of their hands, and/or soles of their feet.

 Hyperhidrosis can be extremely inconvenient and cause the sufferer much embarrassment.
 Clothes can become soaked through, requiring the individual to change his/ her shirts throughout the day or risk social embarrassment.
 This can impact self-esteem and hinder their professional standing and romantic relationships.
 Those who suffer from sweating on their palms may find it difficult to grip objects and driving may become unsafe.
 They may also feel too embarrassed to offer a handshake when meeting new people.

 Hyperhidrosis is a medical condition and should be treated accordingly.
-With the effective treatments available today, there is no reason to continue suffering from excessive sweating.
+With treatments available today, there is no reason to continue suffering from excessive sweating.
 Our New York dermatologist, Dr. Paul Jarrod Frank, specializes in the treatment of excessive sweating and offers the most cutting-edge treatments to his NYC patients.

 Causes of hyperhidrosis

 Most cases of hyperhidrosis occur in patients who are otherwise healthy.
 In some cases, hyperhidrosis can be linked to other diseases.
 Occasionally heat and emotions cause hyperhidrosis.
 Most people who suffer from hyperhidrosis, however, sweat heavily at all times, regardless of activity level, emotions or the weather.